 What are the 3 most important factors in choosing glass thickness for shelves?

-The most important factors to consider when ordering glass shelves are safety, cost, and appearance.
+The most important factors to consider when ordering glass shelves are:

 Of these, by far the most important is SAFETY.
 Broken glass can be very dangerous and it is essential to protect your family against injury, and also to safeguard your precious collectibles against damage caused by shelf failure.